Law (JD)

 Concurrent Degree Programs

-JD/MA in International Studies
+JD/MA in Global Studies

 The School of Law and the International Studies Program offer a concurrent degree program leading to a doctor of jurisprudence and a master of arts degree in international studies with a specialization in international law.
 Students receive two degrees in four years.
 Applicants must apply to and be accepted by both programs.